jbcarruthers/broomstones_bylaws/broomstones_bylaws.md

-\(a) The Board of Directors, subject to any action at any time taken by vote of the members, shall have the entire charge, control and management of the corporation, its property and business and may exercise all or any of its powers.
+\(a) The Board of Directors, subject to any action at any time taken by vote of the members, shall have the entire charge, control and management of the Corporation, its property and business and may exercise all or any of its powers.

 \(b) Without hereby limiting the generality of the foregoing, the Board